Canon 1300D versus Canon 77D

 An illustration of the physical size and weight of the Canon 1300D and the Canon 77D is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1300D – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 77D is somewhat larger (1 percent) than the Canon 1300D.
-Moreover, the 77D is markedly heavier (11 percent) than the 1300D.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1300D and the Canon 77Dare of equal size.
+However, the 77D is markedly heavier (11 percent) than the 1300D.
 In this context, it is worth noting that neither the 1300D nor the 77D are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Canon EF Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.

 |Camera Body Specifications

 |Canon 1300D (⇒ rgt)||129 mm||101 mm||78 mm||485 g||500||no||2016||449||discont.||check|